 High School HeroesX Introduction

-While I’ve followed with amazement contests that XPRIZE has developed and executed, like the Ansari XPRIZE, which gave birth to commercial spaceflight, and the Wendy Schmidt Oil Cleanup XChallenge, as a high school student, I thought it would be great to be able to get classmates and others in the community to participate in a competition that could benefit our community, and we could see the difference we make.
+While I followed with amazement contests that XPRIZE developed and executed, as a high school student, I thought it would be great to be able to get classmates and others in the community to participate in a competition that could benefit our community, and we could see the difference we make.
 What if we took the competitive multiplier effect inherent to XPRIZE, but applied it to doing good locally?

 In late October 2014, I hosted a challenge development session for the seven participating Philadelphia schools.
 After hearing from Dr. James Thompson, a Wharton professor on social entrepreneurship, the students broke out into small groups to deliberate the challenge they believed should be selected.
 The result was a challenge designed around working with economically disadvantaged schools in the Philadelphia- area to increase high school graduation rates.
 The winning teams for this challenge a year later received over 1500 dollars in grant money to increase the scale of their projects, which combined computer literacy, career development, and coding.
 Since our launch, I have spoken about the organization on NBC and through a piece I wrote for the Huffington Post.